-Details of the Widening Participation team and contact details
+Details of the Widening Participation team and their contact details.

 Laura is Head of Widening Participation (WP) and Deputy Director of Student Recruitment and Admissions (SRA).
 SRA provides the central focus for WP policy and activity in the University and supports the University’s Widening Participation Strategic Theme to increase the proportion of undergraduate students from under-represented groups admitted to and successfully completing a programme of study at the University consistent with the maintenance of high academic standards for admission and progression.

-Click on the link below for more information about Rob's work within the team:
+See below for more information about Jess's work within the team:

-Click on the link below for more information about Matt's work within the team:
+See below for more information about Emma's work within the team:

 Susan is responsible for the planning and organisation of a varierty of the events and project work delivered by the WP team.
-Her work focuses particularly on the organisation of the various summer schools, including the Sutton Trust Summer School and Kickstart.
+These include the Sutton Trust Summer school and on-campus events.